Anti-establishment: 1960s

 "Anti-establishment" became a buzzword of the tumultuous 1960s.
 Young people raised in comparative luxury saw many wrongs perpetuated by society and began to question "the Establishment".
 Contentious issues included the ongoing Vietnam War with no clear goal or end point, the constant military build-up and diversion of funds for the Cold War, perpetual widespread poverty being ignored, money-wasting boondoggles like pork barrel projects and the Space Race, festering race issues, a stultifying education system, repressive laws and harsh sentences for casual drug use, and a general malaise among the older generation.
 On the other side, "Middle America" often regarded questions as accusations, and saw the younger generation as spoiled, drugged-out, sex-crazed, unambitious slackers.

 Anti-establishment debates were common because they touched on everyday aspects of life.
 Even innocent questions could escalate into angry diatribes.
 For example, "Why do we spend millions on a foreign war and a space program when our schools are falling apart?" would be answered with "We need to keep our military strong and ready to stop the Communists from taking over the world."
 As in any debate, there were valid and unsupported arguments on both sides.
 "Make love not war" invoked "America, love it or leave it."

 As the 1960s simmered, the anti-Establishment adopted conventions in opposition to the Establishment.
 T-shirts and blue jeans became the uniform of the young because their parents wore collar shirts and slacks.
-Drug use, with its illegal panache, was favored over the legal consumption of alcohol.
+The use of illegal drugs was favored over the legal consumption of alcohol.
 Promoting peace and love was the antidote to promulgating hatred and war.
 Living in genteel poverty was more "honest" than amassing a nest egg and a house in the suburbs.
 Rock 'n roll was played loudly over easy listening.
 Dodging the draft was passive resistance to traditional military service.
 Dancing was free-style, not learned in a ballroom.
 Over time, anti-establishment messages crept into popular culture: songs, fashion, movies, lifestyle choices, television.